VoltDB/voltdb/tests/geb/vmc/README.md

    command-line using '-P', as follows:
       ./gradlew -Purl=http://my.server.com:8080/ -PdebugPrint=true -PtimeoutSeconds=10 firefox --rerun-tasks
    Here is a description of all system properties currently available:
       NAME             DEFAULT  DESCRIPTION
-      url             http://localhost:8080/  The URL for the VMC to be tested debugPrint      false    If true, debug output is produced (in the test result HTML pages) timeoutSeconds  5        How long to wait for HTML elements to appear, before giving up windowWidth     1500     The width of the browser window windowHeight    1000     The height of the browser window These are used only in the SqlQueriesTest class, mainly in the insertQueryCountAndDeleteForTablesAndViews test method:
+      url              http://localhost:8080/  The URL for the VMC to be tested debugPrint       false    If true, debug output is produced (in the test result HTML pages) timeoutSeconds   5        How long to wait for HTML elements to appear, before giving up windowWidth      1500     The width of the browser window windowHeight     1000     The height of the browser window gebVersion       0.10.0   The version of GEB to use spockVersion     0.7-groovy-2.0  The version of Spock to use seleniumVersion  2.45.0   The version of Selenium to use phantomjsVersion 1.2.1    The version of PhantomJS Ghost Driver to use (if any) These are used only in the SqlQueriesTest class, mainly in the insertQueryCountAndDeleteForTablesAndViews test method:
       numRowsToInsert  3        How many rows to insert, in each Table testTables       PARTITIONED_TABLE,REPLICATED_TABLE  Which Tables to test (or ALL) testViews        null     Which Views (if any) to test (or ALL) insertJson       false    If true, VARCHAR values will be inserted as JSON data sleepSeconds     0        Can slow down the tests, to watch what they are doing If you are running the 'genqa' test app, then PARTITIONED_TABLE and REPLICATED_TABLE are already defined; but if not, they will be created by the SqlQueriesTest class, and then dropped at the end.
 The system properties